Self-employed mortgage guide

 Will being on maternity leave affect my self-employed mortgage application?

-Yes, being on maternity leave in the run up to an application can have an impact because lenders may want to know if you being on maternity leave will affect the income of your business.
+Being on maternity leave in the run up to an application can have an impact because lenders may want to know if you being on maternity leave will affect the income of your business.
 If you’re making a joint application with someone else it may have less of an impact, especially if they have a regular income.
-But it’s a good idea to speak to a mortgage broker for information tailored to your circumstances.
+But it’s advisable to speak to a mortgage broker for expert advice tailored to your personal circumstances.

-Can you get a Buy to Let mortgage for the self-employed?
+Can you get a self-employed Buy to Let mortgage?

 It is possible to get a Buy to Let mortgage if you’re self-employed but it will depend on your circumstances.
-Buy to Let mortgages are based on the value of the property and its rental potential but most lenders will have a minimum income criteria too, usually £20,000 or higher.
-So the lender will consider your self-employed income.
-It’s advisable to speak to an expert fee-free mortgage broker as they’ll be able to explain your Buy to Let mortgage options if you’re self-employed.
+The amount you can borrow on a Buy to Let mortgage depends on the property’s rental potential, rather than your income.
+But many lenders do have minimum income criteria as well, so your self-employed income may be taken into account.
+It’s advisable to get fee-free advice from a mortgage broker as they’ll be able to explain your Buy to Let mortgage options if you’re self-employed.

 Can I get a guarantor mortgage if I’m self-employed?

-If you’re self-employed, you may be able to get a guarantor mortgages, which is when a loved one takes on some of the risk of the mortgage by putting up their savings or property as security.
+If you’re self-employed, you may be able to get a guarantor mortgage, which is when a loved one takes on some of the risk of the mortgage by putting up their savings or property as security.
 Find out more in our guide on Guarantor mortgages explained.
+However, whether or not you’ll be able to get a self-employed guarantor mortgage will depend on your circumstances.

 Related Reads